-ZPRL was operated by Material Test Reactor (MTR) fuel with two different U enrichments.
-The nuclear fuel with 20% U enrichment were transferred from the National Tsing Hua University (NTHU), and were consequently returned to the U.S.A., (their country of origin) in March 1999.
-Those with 93% U enrichment were returned to the U.S.A., (their country of origin) in July 2009.
+ZPRL was operated by Material Test Reactor (MTR) fuel with two different 235U enrichments.
+The nuclear fuel with 20% 235U enrichment were transferred from the National Tsing Hua University (NTHU), and were consequently returned to the U.S.A., (their country of origin) in March 1999.
+Those with 93% 235U enrichment were returned to the U.S.A., (their country of origin) in July 2009.

-The liquid spent fuel discharged from WBR was packed in 20-liter drums for dry storage in the INER centralized warehouse. $^\circ$
+The liquid spent fuel discharged from WBR was packed in 20-liter drums for dry storage in the INER centralized warehouse.

-The MTR type high enrichment fuel with 93% U enrichment used in THOR in the early years had been gradually withdrawn from the reactor core since August 1987 and had then been stored in the spent fuel pool of THOR.
+The MTR type high enrichment fuel with 93% 235U enrichment used in

+THOR in the early years had been gradually withdrawn from the reactor core since August 1987 and had then been stored in the spent fuel pool of THOR.
 All of the spent fuel, including 35 assemblies, was shipped back to the U.S.A., (its country of origin) in March 1999.
-The MTR type spent fuel with 20% U enrichment was transported to INER for storage.
+The MTR type spent fuel with 20% 235U enrichment was transported to INER for storage.

-Currently, all the fuel used in THOR is TRIGA fuel with 20% $^{235}$ U enrichment.
+Currently, all the fuel used in THOR is TRIGA fuel with 20% 235U enrichment.
 There are 50 standard type fuel rods and 92 long-life type fuel rods.
 The total fuel rods in the core of THOR are 142.
 The spent fuel is stored in the spent fuel pool, part of the reactor pool.
-In addition to two sets of fuel elements being stored in the spent fuel pool, 13 spent fuel rods are placed against the reactor pool wall for the purpose of experiments and relevant research use.
+At present, there are three sets of TRIGA fuel elements and a set of experimental fuel elements (including a TRIGA fuel rod), with a total of 13 spent fuel rods being placed next to the reactor pool wall.

-At present, THOR is operating at a power level of about 30 MWD/yr.
-The fuel is consumed at a rate of 0.5% of the total amount of the fuel per year, therefore, regarding THOR there are no problems of spent fuel displacement or re-loading.
+At present, THOR is operating at a power level of about 15 MWD/yr.
+The fuel is consumed at a rate of 0.25% of the total amount of the fuel per year, therefore, regarding THOR there are no problems of spent fuel displacement or re-loading.

-After THAR was decommissioned, its MTR spent fuel with 20% U enrichment was first transported to INER for storage in 2004, and was then shipped back to the U.S.A. in 2009.
+After THAR was decommissioned, its MTR spent fuel with 20% 235U enrichment was first transported to INER for storage in 2004, and was then shipped back to the U.S.A. in 2009.